UI/UX Design

 Discovery & Requirements Gathering

-Working alongside the lead Web developer, I met with internal business owners to gather requirements for the application.
-During the discovery phase, we identified the following items as must-have features:
+Working together with the lead Web developer, I met with internal business owners to gather requirements for the application.
+During the course of our discovery, the following requirements were among those identified as must-have features:

 • Maintain established Marketing Gateway branding and style standards.